zalando/postgres-operator/docs/quickstart.md

 helm install postgres-operator ./charts/postgres-operator --values ./charts/postgres-operator/values-crd.yaml
 ```

-The chart works with both helm2 and helm3.
+The chart works with both Helm 2 and Helm 3.
 Documentation for installing
 applications with helm2 can be found in the [helm2 docs](https://v2.helm.sh/docs/).

 ### Operator Lifecycle Manager (OLM)